tanzealist/PredictMD-SymptomDiseasePredictor/README.md

 - Investigating additional features and engineering new ones may provide better insights.
 - Expanding the dataset could enhance the model's ability to generalize to new data.

-## Contact
-If you have any questions or would like to contribute to the project, please contact Tanuj Verma at verma.tanu@northeastern.edu.